hacrot3000/mysqldump-php/README.md

 ## Dump Settings

+- **query_part_limit**
+  - Default is 5000.
+The script will select target table part by part each 5000 records until end of table instead of select all records in a single query.
 - **include-tables**
   - Only include these tables (array of table names), include all if empty.
 - **exclude-tables**